utkusarioglu/sp-500-top-50-by-2-methods/README.md

 # SP 500 top 50 by 2 methods

-This is a dockerized jupyter notebooks instance that runs with miniconda and a few accompanying packages.
+A dockerized jupyter notebooks instance for computing top 50 stocks to buy determined through 2 simple methods.
+The code runs with miniconda and a few accompanying packages.

 ## Features